department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 No. Your Veteran ID Card won’t replace your Veteran Health Identification Card, Common Access Card, or Department of Defense Uniformed Services or retiree ID Card.

-You can’t use your Veteran ID Card to prove your eligibility for any federal benefits or to access military installations.
+Also, you can’t use your Veteran ID Card to prove your eligibility for any federal benefits or to access military installations.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="instead">Are there any other forms of ID I can use instead of a Veteran ID Card to get these discounts?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="instead">Are there any other forms of ID I can use instead of a Veteran ID Card to get business discounts?</button>
 <div id="instead" class="usa-accordion-content">

 Yes.